carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 - **Describe who did what.** Written reports for collaborative projects should describe how your effort was distributed.
 - **Only IGME531 collaborators.** Your project collaborator, if you have one, must be in this class.
 You may not collaborate with people from outside the course (e.g. your housemate).
 - **Avoid codependency.** You may not collaborate with the same person (i.e. submit an assignment jointly) on more than two projects.

+# Additional Information

+## Communication

+I will be using email and myCourses announcements to communicate reminders, updates to assignments, etc. Please check these regularly to make sure you have the most up to date information.
+You are welcome to communicate anything to me regarding the course via email.
+I will almost always respond to emails within 24 hours.
+We will also use myCourses discussions for questions, link-sharing and general class discussion.
+I am also available via Twitter.

+**If you need to discuss grades or personal matters, I ask that you do it via my RIT email address**.

 ## Statement on Well-Being & Success